JohnAyres/John-Ayres-Projects/README.md

   -Project from Enchante Living, Report automates warehouse sales and overhead

-  -Source information taken from a non-queriable database(legacy)
+  -Source information taken from a non-queryable database(legacy)

   -File paths omitted as protected information